What is the FODMAP Diet?

 Fortunately, there is an equally long list of fruits, vegetables, grains, dairy alternatives, sweeteners, and other foods that are low in FODMAPs.
 You can find detailed lists of high and low FODMAP foods on the internet.
 Here’s one that you can print out.
 There are, of course, also smart phone aps for this as well.

 Although there is definitely a learning curve involved, it’s not hard to put together a varied and balanced diet, using only low FODMAP foods.
 And if it brings blessed relief from long-standing misery, the effort is obviously well worth it.
 Plus, there’s a good chance that you can eventually reintroduce at least some of these foods.
+In the mean time try these Natural Remedies for Stomach Pain while you adjust to the FODMAP diet.

 Life After FODMAPs